-The Metropolitan Museum of Art is fortunate to own more than 100 paintings, prints, and pastels by Mary Cassatt (American, 1844–1926), and visitors can view the work of this perennially popular artist in the Museum’s galleries.
-Heralded for her sensitive mother-and-child scenes, a theme she embraced after 1893, Cassatt portrayed a variety of figurative subjects throughout her career, such as her family, the theater, and the opera.
+The Metropolitan Museum of Art is fortunate to own more than 100 paintings, prints, and pastels by Mary Cassatt.
+Widely heralded for her sensitive mother-and-child scenes, a theme she embraced after 1893, Cassatt portrayed a variety of figurative subjects throughout her career, such as her family, the theater, and the opera.
+Visitors can view the work of this perennially popular artist in the Museum’s galleries and online.

-The artist was also keenly interested in the upscale fashions of her day, both as consumer and chronicler—and she often focused on clothing in her work, such as The Bonnet, below.
-A well-dressed woman of means, while living in France she reportedly ordered bespoke garments to send to prosperous family and friends in the United States.
+Cassatt was also keenly interested in the upscale fashions of her day, both as a consumer and chronicler—she often focused on clothing in her work, such as The Bonnet, below.
+A well-dressed woman of means who lived for many years in France, she reportedly ordered bespoke garments to send to prosperous family and friends back in the United States.

-In Impressionism, Fashion, and Modernity, The Met’s 2013 blockbuster exhibition, Cassatt appeared as both subject and artist.
-Her rare self-portrait of 1878 shows her in a lacy white dress and matching gloves, complete with a chic flowered bonnet tied around her neck with a large bow.
+In The Met’s blockbuster exhibition Impressionism, Fashion, and Modernity, Cassatt appeared as both subject and artist.
+Her rare self-portrait of 1878 (below) shows her in a lacy white dress and matching gloves, complete with a chic flowered bonnet tied around her neck with a large bow.

 Her mentor and friend Edgar Degas depicted her in a fashion-forward walking suit and sleek parasol in Mary Cassatt at the Louvre: The Etruscan Gallery, below.
-In this regard, Cassatt (like Berthe Morisot) successfully negotiated the influential Impressionist movement as both a gifted producer and a stylish model—a singular achievement for a 19th-century woman.
+In this regard, Cassatt (like Berthe Morisot) successfully negotiated the influential Impressionist movement as both a gifted producer and a stylish model—an impressive achievement for a 19th-century woman.

-Another part of the exhibition illuminates the artistic trend for portraits painted in the garden, away from the confines of the artist’s studio.
-The sun-dappled light and relaxed settings of these outdoor scenes gave Impressionists like Cassatt ample opportunities to capture their multifaceted moods and hues, including Lydia Crocheting in the Garden at Marly at top and Portrait of a Young Girl, below.
+Also in The Met are Lydia Crocheting in the Garden at Marly at top and Portrait of a Young Girl, below.
+Such works illuminate the late 19th-century trend for portraits painted en plein air, away from the confines of the artist’s studio.
+The sun-dappled light and relaxed settings of these scenes gave Impressionists like Cassatt ample opportunities to capture the multifaceted moods and hues of the out-of-doors.